-Over the past two decades EDG has written about (Secrets of Silicon Valley, Deborah Perry Piscione) and has collaborated with many of the players that make up the Valley's remarkable innovation ecosystem.
-EDG's Secrets of Silicon Valley program was established to open this remarkable world to anyone who wants to learn from those who create it every day.
-The program is held at the Plug and Play Tech Center whose business acceleration facilities and services embody the dynamism of this exponential economy.
+Over the past two decades EDG has written about and has collaborated with many of the players that make up the Valley’s remarkable innovation ecosystem.
+EDG’s Silicon Valley Innovation Immersion program was established to open this remarkable world to anyone who wants to learn from those who create it every day.

-The Secrets of Silicon Valley is a week-long immersion.
+EDG’s Silicon Valley Innovation Immersion is typically a week-long program.
 It combines hands-on innovation skill building with site visits and conversations with visionaries who share their approaches and outlooks.
 The three pillars of the program can be customized to maximize relevance and impact:

 - The innovation methods used by Silicon Valley enterprises and entrepreneurs

 - The technologies and business models that are driving disruption

 - The connections and venturing potential of the Valley’s ecosystem

 Each individual or team will create a unique Innovation Blueprint that captures your insights and plans for moving forward.
 Learn more…